dsc-courses/dsc102-2023-sp/syllabus.md

     - See the PAs page for the PA schedule and details.
     - There are *no late days* for the PAs.
 Plan your work accordingly.

-- 12 Peer Instruction activities via iClickers.
+- 12 in-class activities via GradeScope.
-    - They will be held in class using iClicker, spread randomly across the quarter.
+    - They will be held in class using GradeScope, spread randomly across the quarter.
     - Each activity will have 2 multiple-choice questions (MCQ).
 Quantitative problems may exist but only the final answer will need to be selected.
 No partial credits.
     - For each question, you must first answer individually.
 Then you can discuss the question with you neighbor(s).
 After that, you can answer the question again.
     - These activities are also open books/notes/electronics/Web.